ajimix/asana-api-php-class/README.md

 'client_secret' => '************************',
 'redirect_uri' => '*******************************'
 ));

 ```

-insert your Api key , client_id,client_secret,redirect_uri
+Now Insert Your credential For access your account..

+Insert Your
+apiKey......client_id.......client_secret.......redirect_uri....

-save this with your credential and now go to
+Now Save this file and go to ----->   Welcome.Asana.php    <-------- Page..

-Welcome.Asana.php  now your app is working..
+Now just see you application is working..

 #### Do more